AlexKalopsia/timelnr/README.md

 ## Sheet structure

+Here you can find a [Useful Template](https://docs.google.com/spreadsheets/d/1ZRiYTOvSCwL_b4kQMDPXzId8Y3lX_pPHKhufqx5noP0/edit?usp=sharing).
+Feel free to make a copy and edit to your needs.

+> **_IMPORTANT:_** The sheet structure can be changed, as long as the data ranges defined in `timelnr/config.py` are correct.

 In the sheet there should be three pages: Entries (the content of the timeline), Languages (list of supported languages) and Labels (management and styling).

-> **_IMPORTANT:_** The sheet structure can be changed, as long as the data ranges defined in `timelnr/config.py` are correct.

 The Entries page normally has the following structure: